silverbluemx/SE_SoftLandingManager/README.md

 #### The script does not detect/use the thrusters correctly
 The script detects and uses thrusters relative to the orientation of the ship controller.
 See above.
+Use the programmable block display (as shown above) to see what thrusters are detected (Ion, Atmo, Hydro) for each direction.
+Thrusters used to go "up" are called "lifters" here.

 #### The landing profile keeps changing, the landing burn is not smooth
 Yes, it's recomputed in real time as the script updates its estimate of the planet radius, surface gravity, and atmosphere condition.
 If you can select an exact planet in the catalog, it will be much more stable.